fastdlabs/docs/en-us/3.0/2-1-routing-and-controllers.md

 Routing comes from the [routing] (https://github.com/JanHuang/routing) component, which provides high-performance routing configuration and resolution processing and well supported RESTful.

-The routing configuration files are stored in the `config / routes.php` file.
+The routing configuration files are stored in the `config/routes.php` file.

 ### Routing configuration